 - The fundamental benefit that attracts businesses to a trade exchange is the principle of maximising unused capacity, whether that’s time or inventory, and effectively increasing revenues and customers without displacing their existing cash business.

-- An interest-free line of credit can be utilised, thereby conserving cash and improving the company’s balance sheet.
+- An advance on trade dollar sales can be utilised, thereby conserving cash and improving the company’s balance sheet.

 - Businesses are assured of secure internet transactions, a pre-approval process and comprehensive record keeping.